Food & wellbeing – How We Live Well On A £50 ($65) A Week Food Budget (Family of 4)

 If there are items that are not on the dirty dozen list, we just won’t bother buying them organic.

-For example, bananas, mangoes, pineapples don’t tend to contain as much pesticides, just because of the skin.
+For example, bananas, mangoes, pineapples don’t tend to contain as many pesticides, just because of the skin.

 Whereas, apples and berries, for example, get bought organic if I see it.
 If you simply can’t afford organic, there are ways to get rid of the pesticides on your fruit.